Nxer/Twist-Space-Technology-Mod/README.md

 ## Version Requirements
 * GTNH-nightly version:
-  * Directly add this mod 0.4.30+ version.
+  * Directly add this mod 0.5.0+ version.
 * GTNH-2.6.1 version:
-  * Directly add this mod 0.4.30+ version.
+  * Directly add this mod 0.5.0+ version.
 * GTNH-2.6.0 version:
+  * Maintenance of this version has stopped
   * 0.4.30 is the last version to support GTNH-2.6.0
 * GTNH-2.5.1 version:
+  * Maintenance of this version has stopped
   * 0.4.30 is the last version to support GTNH-2.5.1
 * GTNH-2.4.0 version:
+  * Maintenance of this version has stopped
   * GTNH-Lanthanides mod need version 0.11.0+ .
   * GregTech mod need version 5.09.44.03+ .
   * The last fitted GTNH-2.4.0 version is 0.3.7